Skip to content

 • And are especially impactful if you also come in with a small down payment

-If all other areas of your unique borrowing profile are in good standing, you will qualify for a mortgage at the lowest possible interest rate.
+If all other areas of your unique borrowing profile are also in good standing, you will qualify for a mortgage at the lowest possible interest rate.

 This lower monthly mortgage payment will allow you to save on interest over the entire mortgage term.